Dave196/Shopping-Cart/README.md

 `[{"code":"A","quantity":3},{"code":"B","quantity":3},{"code":"C","quantity":1},{"code":"D","quantity":2}]`

 ##### CLI
 The CLI is mainly split into two paths.
 The first path is used for quick testing.
-In the testing path a user can recieve an output of a cart based on the data source currenly set at the bottom of the Main.py file.
+In the testing path, a user can recieve an output from the pre-set data source implemented at the bottom of the main.py script.

 The secound path in the CLI allows users to create their own cart.
-By following the various outputs and inputs, users could add and edit items in the cart.
-There is range of validation checks to ensure no crashing takes places during the process.
-After the editing is completed, a cart summary is presented with a subtotal.
+By following the various outputs and inputs, users could add and edit items in the cart to their liking.
+There is range of validation checks to help ensure there are no crashes.
+After editing, a cart summary is presented with a subtotal in the checkout.

 ## Requirements
 ##### installs
 * Python 3.9+ should be downlaoded and used either in an IDE of choice or a python shell. see the link for installation https://www.python.org/downloads/
-* (Optional) Install pytest to perform your own unit testing.
-Command line install pip install -U pytest
+* (Optional) Install pytest to recreate the unit testing.
+Command line: install pip install -U pytest
 ##### Files to download
 Main.py, Cart.py and optionally test_cart.py should be downloaded and placed in the same directory.